lxorb/GeoBase/README.md

 # GeoBase

 **GeoBase** is the backend service powering [GeoStorage](https://github.com/alessioC42/GeoStorage).
-It handles all the heavy lifting like data storage, API endpoints, and user auth.
 GeoStorage is tool developed for a three day hackathon with [@alessioC42](https://github.com/alessioC42/).
+It lets you pin and store data (like text, files) at specific locations on a map.

+This can be especially useful for things like:
+    - Store data for tradespeople, such as chimney sweeps or heating installers
+    - Creating interactive location-based notes or journals
+    - Collaborative fieldwork or research projects tied to geography
+    - Attaching files or documentation to physical landmarks

-Well, the code is a bit spaghetti but it works.
+Well, the code could be less 🍝.

 ---